We're changing the way that you are notified about on-coming trains!

 CONGESTION FRUSTRATION: "In fact, in 2017, 71 percent of fatal crashes at public grade crossings occurred at those with protective gates.
 States often report no difference in crashes after these safety improvements were added, and some states have even reported a slight increase in crashes.
 While there are many factors that may influence unsafe driver behavior at grade crossings, one factor identified in some incidents is that the driver wants to “beat the train” because they know they may have a long wait for the train to pass."

 CONGESTION FRUSTRATION in action.
-Drivers turn around in traffic at blocked crossing with queue length of more than a mile.
+Drivers turn around in traffic at an occupied crossing with a queue length of more than a mile.